Learn More: Health Declaration

 The passengers must print and sign the generated document, this will be requested and examined by the airline/marine company and will be collected by health monitoring upon arrival in Tunisia.

-All unvaccinated passengers 12 years old and older must have a negative COVID-19 PCR test performed no more than 48 hours or a rapid antigen test performed no more than 24 hours prior to departure for Tunisia.
-Fully vaccinated travelers are exempt from quarantine requirements.
+Unvaccinated travelers aged 18 and older must have a negative COVID-19 PCR test performed no more than 48 hours or a rapid antigen test performed no more than 24 hours prior to departure for Tunisia.

 Passengers must download the Track and Trace contact tracing application and use it during their stay in the country.